- Hands, face and private place – a mantra for washing - 4th September, 2021

 This double-wipers weather caused mayhem for drivers by cracking roads and lifting manhole covers, though it will have pleased gardeners among you – water butts bubbling over with joy.
 But while fires rage uncontrolled across the world and mainland Europe experiences record-breaking temperatures, we can’t be too smug about our soggy summer.

-Old gubbers among you will remember the drought of the Long Hot Summer of ’76.
+Old gubbers will remember the drought of the Long Hot Summer of ’76.
 My friends and I played in dry and dusty roads under the searing sun.
 Hosepipe use was forbidden as reservoirs dried and the arid ground crazed.

 In that desiccated year we schoolchildren were taught about the preciousness of water.
 Clean your teeth without the tap running; recite the toilet mantra of ‘if it’s yellow let it mellow, if it’s brown flush it down’.
 Bath night was Sunday, and in my weekly ablutions I’d flannel away rings of dust around my ankles, neck and wrists.

-With water bowsers appearing in some streets, the daily personal hygiene diktat in my household became what my mother alliteratively referred to as ‘face, fanny and feet’.
+With water bowsers appearing in some streets, the daily personal hygiene diktat in my household became what my mother alliteratively referred to as the Four Fs: ‘face, fanny and feet’.
 And this still holds true.
 This may come as a shock to the twice-a-day showerers among you.
 But is it just detergent and cosmetic manufacturers muck-shaming us into washing ourselves and our clothes excessively?

 I felt somewhat vindicated in my long-established water-conserving attitude to washing when Hollywood power couple Ashton Kutcher and Mila Kunis recently revealed that they too have a relaxed approach to bathing; personally not having an all-over wash very often and only cleaning their children when “you can see the dirt on them… otherwise, there’s no point.”
 I could almost see my mother nodding with approval when I read that Mila cleans “pits and tits and holes and soles” each day, but that’s it.

 This is nothing new; Queen Elizabeth I apocryphally had a bath once a month “whether she needed it or no.” I call my wash a Cat’s lick, which is one up from a ‘Wroxall shower’ (spraying armpits with deodorant).
-Then there’s ‘Romeo’s bath’ – sluicing one’s genitals over the sink before making love.
+Then there’s the ‘Frenchman’s bath’ – sluicing one’s genitals over the sink before making love.

 The flood waters have subsided and Ventnor paddling pool is no longer a metaphor for sea level rise.
 But as the planet continues to heat, water will be the most precious resource.
 Temperate climes like ours will be even more desirable places to live as humans migrate from increasingly inhospitable lands.

 As well as being ‘England in Miniature’, they also say that the world’s population can fit on the Isle of Wight.
-And, if they do, will they want to share bathwater?
+And, if they do, will they want to share our bathwater?